 Pro move: This restaurant is bursting at the seams with hungry people, so be prepared to wait, or book a table online.

-Whether you prefer exotic ingredients, fresh fruits, vegetables, or seafood, the Downtown Stockton Asian Farmers’ Market is where you can find it all.
-Opened in 1979, this popular market draws thousands of people (and foodies alike) from around the region, and is considered one of California’s oldest and most successful markets today.
+Whether you prefer exotic ingredients, fresh fruits, vegetables, or seafood, the Golden Villa Farmers' Market is where you can find it all.
+Opened in 1979, this popular market draws thousands of people (and foodies alike) from around the region and is considered one of California’s oldest and most successful markets today.
 You can find local producers setting up tents and tables under what locals call the ‘Crosstown Freeway’ (Highway 4), putting their best produce and herbs on display where foodies can trek in to purchase farm-fresh food.
 Straight from the farms to your table — that is how we do things here in Stockton, California!

 Pro move: Visiting early is highly recommended.
-Items can sell out quick!
+Items can sell out quickly!